patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v3_6** 03 oct 2022 upgrade archive:
+- added 2 more mqtt json formats (values as float).
+- added a zigbee signal quality value (shown in the journal).

 **version RPI-ECU-v3_5** 13 aug 2022 upgrade archive:
 - energy values now persistant until midnight, consequent with database and survive inverter resets.
 - improved photo display, especially for mobile devices.